nasa/cumulus/docs/deployment/thin-egress-app.md

 By default, Core provides a one-to-one mapping where each protected and public bucket map to a path of the same name as the bucket.

-The `cumulus` and `distribution` modules provide a `bucket_map_key` input variable which allows you to specify the path to a custom [bucket map YAML](https://github.com/asfadmin/thin-egress-app#buckets-and-bucket-map).
+The `cumulus` and `distribution` modules provide a `bucket_map_key` input variable which allows you to specify the path to a custom [bucket map YAML](https://github.com/asfadmin/thin-egress-app#buckets-and-bucket-map) that's stored in the bucket defined in the `system bucket` cumulus/distribution module input variable.

 **Note: Cumulus only supports a one-to-one mapping of bucket->path name.
 Mapping multiple paths to the same bucket will result in a deployment failure.**